sodafoundation/documentation/content/community/how-to-contribute.md

----
-title: How to Contribute
-description: "This guide explains how to contribute to the SODA Foundation project."
+# How to Contribute to SODA Projects
-weight: 2
----

 This is an example of basic steps of contributing to any project under SODA Foundation through github.

 ## Step 1: Fork  repository